 Throughout the 2000’s Feeney’s was very fortunate to have completed every type of job from a simple up-and-down dry docking to an extensive overhaul and complete refit.
 Feeney’s completed four “Beacon Finland JAK Pin” installations since from 2005 to 2009.
 Two of these, the Houma and Davis Sea, were for K-Sea Transportation, and two, the Stephen Reinauer and Dace Reinauer, were for Reinauer Transportation.

 The JAK conversions allowed the yard to forge new relationships with other skilled tradesmen.
-We have worked closely with Donovan Marine, General Marine Electric, JMS Naval Architects, GMT Electronics and First Electric Motor Service to complete the vessels in a timely and efficient manner.
+We have worked closely with Donovan Marine, General Marine Electric, JMS Naval Architects, GMT Electronics, First Electric Motor Service, and Farrell and Norton Naval Architects to complete the vessels in a timely and efficient manner.
 We look forward to continuing our relationships with these talented tradesmen in the future.

 In 2006, Feeney’s installed 350’ of new steel sheet piling bulkhead and upgraded our electrical services at two points within the yard.
 In December 2008, a 120’ x 60’ heated and sheltered fabrication building was constructed.
 This building allowed Feeney’s to do most of their own fabrication.
 It is now home to two 10 ton overhead cranes, a 40 x 10 High Definition Plasma Cutter, a state of the art Ogden single sided welder, and a six headed frame welder.